Blockchain-Alchemy/Flexscrow/README.md

 ### UI and UX

-Flexcrow uses best practices in UX, by implementing the [MUI  framework](https://mui.com/) in react and optimized Unity framework.
+Flexcrow uses best practices in UX by implementing the [MUI  framework](https://mui.com/) in react and optimized Unity framework.

 ### Components
 - Game Layer (Unity, react, next)